exakat/exakat/docs/Rules.rst

 Concatenations inside a loop generate a lot of temporary variables.
 They are accumulated and tend to raise the memory usage, leading to slower performances.

-It is recommended to store the values in an array, and then use `'implode() <http://www.php.net/implode>`_ on that array to make the concatenation at once.
+It is recommended to store the values in an array, and then use `implode() <http://www.php.net/implode>`_ on that array to make the concatenation at once.
 The effect is positive when the source array has at least 50 elements.

 .. code-block:: php